 Like I said earlier, travel has subsided many other goals of mine, such as finishing the book, playing guitar, or even running.

-Likewise, moving out of Medellin derailed my running habit that I’d cultivated over the prior year.
-It was something I actually began to enjoy, but it’s often not easy to work in while traveling because there is always something to do, it seems, whether it’s simply packing up our stuff and moving on, sightseeing, or being more diligent abut working on the blog.
+Likewise, moving out of Medellin derailed the running habit that I’d cultivated over the prior year.
+It was something I actually began to enjoy, but it’s often not easy to work in while traveling because there is always something to do, it seems, whether it’s simply packing up our stuff and moving on, sightseeing, or being more diligent about working on the blog.

 I have been doing simpler exercises that can be done wherever to try and maintain a basic level of fitness.

 While traveling I do sometimes miss the daily habits and routines which I personally find much harder to maintain.

 January and February were mostly hanging out, living the expat life in Medellin.
 I was enjoying the routines mentioned above of running, playing guitar, foster homing needy animals, and working on the book in the local coffee shops and just enjoying the amenities of big city life with Andrea.

 This was the period where I basically ignored my blog entirely for the first time ever, not really motivated to work on it much.
 I didn’t even write up my regular monthly recaps and income reports during January or February.